Updated: October 3, 2018

 It's very important for you to keep track of all the deductible expenses you incur throughout the year since they will decrease the amount of profit you'll have to pay tax on.

 Since your business is driving, your biggest deduction will be your car expenses.
 You can deduct these expenses one of two ways: you can use the standard mileage rate and take a mileage deduction.
-Alternatively, you can deduct your actual expenses like gas, repairs, depreciation, lease expenses if you lease your car, etc.
+Alternatively, you can deduct your actual expenses like gas, repairs, depreciation, lease expenses if you lease your car, etc. if you can support them with documentation or receipts.

 The standard mileage rate is the most popular because it requires less record keeping.
 Whatever method you use, it is vital that you keep track of your business mileage.
 You can use a mileage tracking app like MileIQ or an old-fashioned paper mileage log, which requires quite a bit of manual work.